-C. Our parent satisfaction data is overwhelming positive, with 92% of our parents agreeing or strongly agreeing with the overall education their child(ren) receives.
-Building parent trust is an important part of our framework, as we believe it is necessary to assist the majority of our parents about America's higher education system so they can effectively plan for their student's future.
-We also see it as our responsibility to assist our families in navigating their child's educational program to be able to successfully advocate for their child, to ensure successful outcomes for their child.
-VAHS's values their trust in ensuring we provide quality education and supplementary services to ensure their child succeeds.
+Program Impact: Our parent satisfaction data is overwhelming positive, with 91% of our parents positively rating the school and overall education their children receives.
+We believe that it is also necessary to educate the majority of our parents about America's higher education system so they can effectively plan for their student's future.
+We also see it as our responsibility to assist our families in navigating their child's educational program to be able to successfully advocate for their child and families, to ensure successful outcomes for their child.
+VAMS's values their trust in ensuring we provide quality education and supplementary services to ensure their child succeeds.